laher/uggo/README.md

 This helps Go commandline apps to behave a bit more 'coreutils'-like, or 'Gnu-ish'.

+The main features being:
-The main feature being to treat options such as `-lah` are treated as `-l -a -h`, whereas `--lah` is treated as-is, as a single option `--lah`
+	* treat options such as `-lah` are treated as `-l -a -h`, whereas `--lah` is treated as-is, as a single option `--lah`
+	* detect whether STDIN is being piped from another process